JustAgust/atlas-monty/README.md

 - All your header files should be include guarded
 - You are expected to do the tasks in the order shown in the project

+#### Compile & Ouput
+- $ gcc -Wall -Werror -Wextra -pedantic *.c -o monty
+- Any output must be printed on stdout
+- Any error message must be printed on stderr.

 ### Data structures
 We are to use the following data structures and include them in our header file monty.h.